Our guided walks for

 If you are venturing out to the island yourselves, please check the notices on the esplanade for safe crossing times BEFORE you leave.

-The guides are happy to provide a bespoke service to capture your own interests in the village life.
+The guides are happy to provide a bespoke service to capture the interests of your club or association in the aspects of village life/history.
 Most walks start or finish at the Maltings to give visitors an opportunity to check out the exhibition and publications on their walk.